-The following are the employees of the Company who are expected to make significant contributions to the business of the Company and their business experience during the past five (5) years.
+The following are the employees of the Company who are expected to make significant contributions to the business of the Company.

+Set forth below are the business experience of said employees during the past five (5) years.

-DARWIN L. CUSI, Filipino, 46 years of age, is currently the Director for Gaming Compliance and Operations and has been employed with the company starting 09 November 2015.
-He is a Marine Engineering graduate of the Technological Institute of the Philippines (1994) and has more than 25 years of solid experience and expertise in gaming operations specifically in Cruise line operations and Hotel/Casino operations.
+DARWIN L. CUSI is a Marine Engineering graduate of the Technological Institute of the Philippines (1994) and has more than 25 years of solid experience and expertise in gaming operations specifically in Cruise line operations and Hotel/Casino operations.
 Darwin is a former AVP for Casino Operations at Famous City Holdings Ltd. - ROHQ.

-ALLAN S. ABESAMIS, Filipino, 49 years of age, is currently the Director for Facilities Management and has been employed with the company starting 16 November 2015.
-He is an Electrical Engineering graduate of the Mapua Institute of Technology (1993) and has more than 23 years of plant operations/facilities management experience in the areas of engineering and production management in manufacturing plants.
+He has been employed with the Company since 09 November 2015.

+ALLAN S. ABESAMIS is an Electrical Engineering graduate of the Mapua Institute of Technology (1993) and has more than 23 years of plant operations/facilities management experience in the areas of engineering and production management in manufacturing plants.
 Prior to joining the Company, Allan was a former Manufacturing Manager at Supa Nova Foods Incorporated.
+He has been employed with the Company since 16 November 2015.